ZakariyaALboosh/IntroCS/README.md

 # IntroCS
 ### Learning in Public!
-Self-studying Brown Uni's Accelerated Introduction to CS.       source @ https://learnaifromscratch.github.io/ Getting back into programming after a long, regretted pause ... since first learning about it in high school
+Self-studying an Accelerated Introduction to CS (course and assignments from brown university).       source @ https://learnaifromscratch.github.io/
+Getting back into programming after a long, regretted pause ... since first learning about it in high school